-Where the Stork Flies, coming soon from Sand Hill Review Press!
+Where the Stork Flies, a time travel novel from Sand Hill Review Press, May, 2021.

 Linda C. Wisniewski writes about life and the connections we make by giving each other the space and time to be heard.